Rainy Day Funds: Best Practices to Mitigate Revenue Volatility

 Pew research shows proper management can safeguard states’ fiscal health

 Rainy day funds are an essential fiscal tool to help states weather the ups and downs of the business cycle.
 If properly managed, money set aside in these funds can be used to bolster state budgets during economic downturns or other unforeseen events.
-During the Great Recession, however, many states found that balances in their rainy day funds—formally known as budget stabilization funds—did not provide a sufficient financial cushion.
-As state leaders look to better prepare for future downturns, there are policies they can adopt to make these funds more effective.
+As state leaders continue to navigate uncertain fiscal and economic conditions, they can adopt policies to make these funds more effective.

-In a series of reports, The Pew Charitable Trusts has identified several best practices for building better rainy day funds.
-The reports emphasize that states should study how sensitive their tax systems are to economic volatility; identify concrete objectives and an appropriate savings target; link deposits to economic or revenue growth; and establish withdrawal conditions that encourage use during periods of fiscal stress.
-This collection also includes briefs, fact sheets, and other resources to help state leaders better understand, predict, and deal with revenue volatility.
+The Pew Charitable Trusts has identified several best practices for building better rainy day funds.
+Pew’s research emphasizes that states should study how sensitive their tax systems are to economic volatility; identify concrete objectives and an appropriate savings target; link deposits to economic or revenue growth; and establish withdrawal conditions that encourage use during periods of fiscal stress.
+These reports, briefs, fact sheets, and other resources can help state leaders better understand, predict, and manage revenue volatility.

 Sign up for our five-email course explaining the overdose crisis in America, the state of treatment access, and ways to improve careSign up